-In the last few articles, we have discussed various areas of Healthcare which can be impacted great with healthcare-related systems such as Medical Apps, EMR, Hospital Management System, and the list is pretty long.
+In the last few articles, we have discussed various areas of Healthcare that can be impacted great with healthcare-related systems such as Medical Apps, EMR, Hospital Management System, and the list is pretty long.
 Now, today the Electronic Health Information Exchange (HIE) will be in focus.

 So what is basically Health Information Exchange?

-Even though the secure electronic data transfer is available all across, still a lot of the medical information is stored in the paper like it could be in filing cabinets at a number of medical offices, or it could be found in folders and boxes in patients’ homes.
-So, as this medical info is shared between the providers, it usually happens by fax, mail or – in all likelihood it is mostly shared – by patients themselves, who have been carrying their records from appointment to appointment.
+Well, its major functioning is to allow doctors, nurses, pharmacists, and other healthcare providers and patients to access & securely share patients' vital medical information electronically.
+This results in enhanced speed, better quality, safety, and reduced patient care cost.
+Even though the secure electronic data transfer is available all across, still a lot of the medical information is stored in the paper like it could be in filing cabinets at a number of medical offices, or it could be found in folders and boxes in patients homes.
+So, as this medical info is shared between the providers, it usually happens by fax, mail or in all likelihood it is mostly shared by patients themselves, who have been carrying their records from appointment to appointment.

 With appropriate and timely sharing of crucial patient data & information, it is possible to make informed decisions at the point of care and it allows providers to:

-Now in case of a Healthcare practice has successfully integrated faxing patient information into their business process flow, they are certain to question or think of reasons as to why they should transition to health information exchange system.
+Now in case a Healthcare practice has successfully integrated faxing patient information into their business process flow, they are certain to question or think of reasons as to why they should transition to health information exchange system.
 Then, they should know there are a number of benefits they get to enjoy with an information exchange system, despite the means to which is it transferred.
 However, the value of electronically exchanging is the standardization of data.
 Once the data is standardized, the data that is transferred can integrate seamlessly into the recipients?
 Electronic Health Record (EHR), thus further enhancing patient care.

 In case, lab results have been received electronically & incorporated into a provider?s EHR, then a list of patients with diabetes can easily be generated.
 Then, the provider can determine which of these patients are dealing with uncontrolled blood sugar, and thus the necessary follow-up appointments can be scheduled accordingly.